 Comwave is one of the major VoIP providers in Canada, having first introduced telephony services to the Canadian public in 1999.
 But since then, many other VoIP providers have come along looking to overthrow the leaders.
 The fact is there are many options, other than the big Cable and Telco companies.
 Fast forward to 2021 Comwave is in a very competitive Canadian VoIP market, but definitely has depth, advertising money (who has not seen the old commercials with Tie Domi?), and somewhat brand recognition on their side.
 With that said let’s take a look at an annual comparison on how Phone Power compares to Comwave.

 Do you always get what you see?

 Both Comwave and Phone Power give you a free equipment lease on their locked-in devices for as long as you subscribe to their service.
 Neither device is capable of connecting over Wi-Fi, so the adapter itself needs to be connected to the internet router.
-Phone Power's ATA is an Obihai which will let you connect two phones to the device, with a capacity of two lines per account.
+Phone Power’s ATA is an Obihai which will let you connect two phones to the device, with a capacity of two lines per account.
 Phone Power allows for the second cloned phone line for free.
 In either case, when you have a second line when a call comes in while you are on the phone, the off-hook phone gets a call waiting for the beep and the second phone rings.
 The second cloned phone option lets one person talk on the phone all day without tying up the line for everyone else.
 It’s a good option to have when you have several people in one house and want to make calls at the same time.
 Comwave appears to be using Grandstream ATA adapters.